GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 #### 1. Imaging acquisition parameter file, "datain_topup_\*.txt"
 Two options are provided:

-    datain_topup_mice.txt: for the mouse data sample
+    mousedatain_topup.txt: for the mouse data sample
-    datain_topup_rat.txt: for the rat data sample
-The parameters totally depend on your imaging acquisition protocal (see [Ref](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain)).
+    ratdatain_topup_rat.txt: for the rat data sample The parameters totally depend on your imaging acquisition protocal (see [Ref](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain)).
 It's IMPORTANT to setup the correct parameters, as they significantly impact the final results.
 #### 2. Image parameter configuration file, "\*.cnf":
 Three "\*.cnf" options are provided:

-    b02b0.cnf: a generally applicable (default) configration file provided by fsl EPI_topup_mice.cnf: a configration file optimized for the mouse datasample (./data_mouse/) EPI_topup_rat.cnf: a configration file optimized for the rat datasample (./data_rat/) These parameters totally depend on your image (e.g., dimension, resolution, etc).
+    b02b0.cnf: a generally applicable (default) configration file provided by fsl mouseEPI_topup.cnf: a configration file optimized for the mouse datasample (./data_mouse/) ratEPI_topup.cnf: a configration file optimized for the rat datasample (./data_rat/) These parameters totally depend on your image (e.g., dimension, resolution, etc).

 ## IV.
 Main Pipeline